truflation/tsn-sdk/README.md

-# Truflation Stream Network (TSN) SDK
+# Truf Network (TN) SDK

-The TSN SDK provides developers with tools to interact with the Truflation Stream Network, a decentralized platform for publishing, composing, and consuming economic data streams.
+The Truf Node SDK provides developers with tools to interact with the Truf Network, a decentralized platform for publishing, composing, and consuming economic data streams.

 ## Support

 This documentation is a work in progress.
-If you need help, don't hesitate to [open an issue](https://github.com/truflation/tsn-sdk/issues).
+If you need help, don't hesitate to [open an issue](https://github.com/trufnetwork/truf-node-sdk-go/issues).

 ## Quick Start